Hisar Range: Geography

 The Hisar Range lies south of the Zarafshon Range, extending north of Dushanbe through Tajikistan's Hissar District of the Districts of Republican Subordination and reaching Uzbekistan at the north tip of Surxondaryo Region.

-The highest point in the Hissar Range is Alpomish Peak, confirmed when a 2023 survey determined nearby Khazret Sultan to be shorter.
-With an elevation of 4668 m, the mountain is located on the Uzbekistan-Tajikistan border, just north-west of Dushanbe, and is also the highest point in Uzbekistan.
+The highest point in the Hisar Range is Alpomish Peak and is also the highest point in Uzbekistan, according to a 2023 survey which determined an elevation of 4668 m.
+The mountain is located on the Uzbekistan-Tajikistan border, just north-west of Dushanbe.
+As of December 2025, Uzbek officials still listed the highest point of the country as Khazret Sultan, which is also located within the Hisar Range.

 The Hissar Range is composed of crystalline rocks, schist, and sandstone, punctured by granite intrusions.

 Nature

-Hissor Valley, which encompasses the Shirkent National Park is a 3000 ha reserve, which is expected to be expanded to some 30000 ha in the coming years, has an unusually high concentration of sites of historical and scientific interest.
+Shirkent National Park is located in Hisar range.